zenny/serverconf/README.md

 # Remote SSH Access

-If your VM doesn't have any user accounts, you may need to permit remote ssh access for `root`.
+If your VM has no user accounts, you may need to enable remote ssh access for `root`.
 In `/etc/ssh/sshd_config`, uncomment and set the option `PermitRootLogin yes`, then restart the server with `service sshd restart`.